Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Additional Experiments and Analysis

 \subsection{Effects of Selection Algorithm}

 After obtaining a large pool of exemplars, a natural question would be what is the performance if we randomly select from the pool regardless of order.
 In Figure~\ref{fig:ablation}, we compare the accuracy obtained by random selection, human-written (Manual-CoT), and our {\ModelName}.
 For random selection, we randomly sample exemplars from the pool and combine them regardless of order to form the prompts.
-The number of exemplars remains the same as the setting in the main experiments.
-We repeat this process five times and report the accuracy with an error-bar.
-The results show that random selection suffers from high variance and relatively low accuracy compared to Manual-Cot and {\ModelName}.
+We repeat this process five times and report the accuracy with an error bar.
+The results show that random selection suffers from high variance and relatively low accuracy compared to Manual-CoT and {\ModelName}.
 Surprisingly, we observed the average performance of a random selection from model-generated exemplars can outperform Manual-CoT in some datasets (e.g. GSM8K, CSQA).
 This also suggests that manual prompt engineering needs to take efforts to design carefully in terms of difficulty, diversity, and style.
 In conclusion, if we simply randomly select the exemplars from the pool, it is very likely to obtain a much lower accuracy than the manually written method.
 However, our {\ModelName} can consistently outperform random selection and Manual-CoT which shows the effectiveness of our method.